PhantomRay/stm-led-esp32/README.md

 Users should be careful when fonts are changed.
 ex1:    bad command:        CL;FT:FreeSans12pt7b;PT:123     cursor_y < 0, error in PT command
         correct command:    FT:FreeSans12pt7b;CL;PT:123     cursor_y = 0, no any error
-ex2:    AN;
-        FL;CL;CR:0,64;PT:12     cursor_y in "CR:0,64" is less than 63, it happens error.(https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts)

 ### Code formatting